-Before we get into the list however, let’s talk about some things to keep in mind while performing your search.
+Before we get into turning your campsite into a high school football field on Friday night, let’s talk about some things to keep in mind while searching for this little light of yours.

-No one wants to carry a heavy flashlight or latern while camping.
-This is especially true for longterm camping, where every pound matters.
-Be sure to get a light that is small and light while still producing a substantial amount of light.
+No one wants to carry a heavy flashlight or lantern while camping.
+This is especially true for long-term camping, where every ounce matters.
+Be sure to get a light that is small and lightweight while not light on light.

 Amount of Light Produced

 Light brightness is measured in lumans.
-Each lumen has about as much nrightness as a single candle.
-You acan typically read a book at about 20 lumens.
+Each lumen has about as much brightness as a single candle.
+You can typically read a book at about 20 lumens.

 When purchasing a light source for camping, you want to make sure it will be bright enough that you can see.
 Most camping experts recommend 1000 or more lumens in your light source, especially if it’s a latern or flashlight.
 Head lights can be less than 100, depending on what you need it for.